carykh/jumpcutter/README.md

 This takes the file `input_video.mp4` and gives it a jumpcut effect on silent parts then saves it as output_video.mp4

 Heres a fun one `python jumpcutter.py --url https://www.youtube.com/watch?v=DQ8orIurGxw  --output_file output2_video.mp4 --sounded_speed 999999 --silent_speed 1 --frame_margin 2 `

-it takes carykh's video about this code keeps only silence in the video
+it takes carykh's video about this code and keeps only the silent parts in the video

 **Remember that if you need help use `python jumpcutter.py -h` it shows a more information about what each argument does.**